Capacity of Locally Recoverable Codes: Conclusion

+We have characterized the error-correcting capabilities of optimal locally recoverable codes when used in a setting of stochastic errors and erasures.
 There are some compelling open problems left to study regarding capacity of LRCs.
-First of all, for a BSC, the gap to capacity is not exactly characterized.
+First of all, for a BSC, the gap to capacity is not exactly characterized for even $\rho=2$.
 We conjecture that the upper bound on the gap (see Table~\ref{tab:results}) is tight.

-Not much is known regarding the capacity of generalized notions of LRCs.
-Even for an LRC that corrects two erasures per repair group, the capacity is unknown in the BEC (the bounds are not tight even when the erasure probability is zero).
+It should be noted that LRCs have been generalized to facilitate multiple (disjoint) repair groups for each candidate~e.g.\cite{cai2019optimal,karingula2022lower,tamo2016bounds}.
+It will be of interest to see how the capacity scale with that requirement.

 Finally, while we do not foresee an obstacle to extend the results for larger alphabets, it would be good to have them documented.